 Puzzles

 I’ve always loved games, puzzles, riddles, and mazes.
-In addition to Complete the Quest (my graphic novel/RPG hybird) , I’ve done a number of smaller pieces for magazines like Owl, Nickelodeon, Root & STEM, as well as Nelson Textbooks and the Toronto Star
+In addition to Complete the Quest (my graphic novel/RPG hybird) , I’ve done a number of smaller pieces for magazines like Owl, Nickelodeon, Root & STEM, as well as Nelson Textbooks and the Toronto Star.

 LMK!
 I created an image full of things that start with the letters LMK, such as Lynx Miscounting Kids, Lion Munching Kale, Lollipop Marking Ketchup, Lizard Measuring Kiwi, Lighthouse Melting Kettle and more.
 It appeared in Owl Magazine.
 The blank space is where the designer placed the title and instructions.